CharlesGodwin/pymagnum/docs/building_an_adaptor.rst

 by Magnum Energy (ME) networks.
 This data is transmitted between ME components using a serial protocol called RS485.
 ME interconnects all its devices using four conductor cable with a plug at each end that is the same as a North American conventional phone jack.
-This is called RJ11 connector.
+This is called an RJ11 connector.
 It is NOT the same as the 8-conductor cable and connector used for internet connection and named RJ45 and sometimes called Cat5/Cat6.
 In order to communicate with this network, you must